namin/argument-debugger/output.md

 **Revised Argument with Evidence and Resolution:**

-"Global temperatures are unequivocally rising. **Evidence for this comes from multiple independent scientific bodies, including NASA's Goddard Institute for Space Studies (GISS) and the National Oceanic and Atmospheric Administration (NOAA).
-Their data consistently show a warming trend, with the past decade being the warmest on record since instrumental record-keeping began in the late 19th century.
-This warming is further corroborated by observations of melting glaciers and ice sheets, rising sea levels, and changes in extreme weather patterns.** This rise in global temperatures is a significant problem with far-reaching consequences."
+"**Global temperatures are unequivocally rising.** This is not a matter of opinion, but a conclusion supported by extensive scientific data.
+For instance, **NASA's Goddard Institute for Space Studies (GISS) consistently reports that the Earth's average surface temperature has risen by approximately 1.1 degrees Celsius (1.9 degrees Fahrenheit) since the late 19th century.** This warming trend is further corroborated by independent analyses from organizations like the **National Oceanic and Atmospheric Administration (NOAA) and the UK Met Office Hadley Centre, all showing the warmest years on record occurring in the most recent decades.** The evidence is clear and compelling."

 CLEAN ARGUMENT:
 Global temperatures are unequivocally rising.
-Evidence for this comes from multiple independent scientific bodies, including NASA's Goddard Institute for Space Studies (GISS) and the National Oceanic and Atmospheric Administration (NOAA).
-Their data consistently show a warming trend, with the past decade being the warmest on record since instrumental record-keeping began in the late 19th century.
-This warming is further corroborated by observations of melting glaciers and ice sheets, rising sea levels, and changes in extreme weather patterns.
-This rise in global temperatures is a significant problem with far-reaching consequences, including increased frequency of extreme weather events, threats to food security, and displacement of populations.
-Addressing this urgent and multifaceted crisis necessitates a fundamental shift in our energy infrastructure.
+This is not a matter of opinion, but a conclusion supported by extensive scientific data.
+For instance, NASA's Goddard Institute for Space Studies (GISS) consistently reports that the Earth's average surface temperature has risen by approximately 1.1 degrees Celsius (1.9 degrees Fahrenheit) since the late 19th century.
+This warming trend is further corroborated by independent analyses from organizations like the National Oceanic and Atmospheric Administration (NOAA) and the UK Met Office Hadley Centre, all showing the warmest years on record occurring in the most recent decades.
+The evidence is clear and compelling that this warming is largely driven by human activities, primarily the burning of fossil fuels, which release greenhouse gases into the atmosphere.
+Given that renewable energy sources produce significantly fewer greenhouse gas emissions compared to fossil fuels, transitioning to them is a crucial step in mitigating further temperature increases and their associated negative impacts.
 Therefore, we should invest in renewable energy.

 Parsing repaired argument...

 Parsed structure:
 - c1: Global temperatures are unequivocally rising. (premise)
+- c2: This is not a matter of opinion, but a conclusion supported by extensive scientific data. (premise)
-- c2: Evidence for this comes from multiple independent scientific bodies, including NASA's Goddard Institute for Space Studies (GISS) and the National Oceanic and Atmospheric Administration (NOAA).
-Their data consistently show a warming trend, with the past decade being the warmest on record since instrumental record-keeping began in the late 19th century. (premise)
+- c3: NASA's Goddard Institute for Space Studies (GISS) consistently reports that the Earth's average surface temperature has risen by approximately 1.1 degrees Celsius (1.9 degrees Fahrenheit) since the late 19th century. (premise)
-- c3: This warming is further corroborated by observations of melting glaciers and ice sheets, rising sea levels, and changes in extreme weather patterns. (premise)
+- c4: This warming trend is further corroborated by independent analyses from organizations like the National Oceanic and Atmospheric Administration (NOAA) and the UK Met Office Hadley Centre, all showing the warmest years on record occurring in the most recent decades. (premise)
-- c4: This rise in global temperatures is a significant problem with far-reaching consequences, including increased frequency of extreme weather events, threats to food security, and displacement of populations. (intermediate)
-- c5: Addressing this urgent and multifaceted crisis necessitates a fundamental shift in our energy infrastructure. (intermediate)
+- c5: The evidence is clear and compelling that this warming is largely driven by human activities, primarily the burning of fossil fuels, which release greenhouse gases into the atmosphere. (premise)
+- c6: Renewable energy sources produce significantly fewer greenhouse gas emissions compared to fossil fuels. (premise)
+- c7: Transitioning to renewable energy is a crucial step in mitigating further temperature increases and their associated negative impacts. (intermediate)
-- c6: Therefore, we should invest in renewable energy. (conclusion)
+- c8: We should invest in renewable energy. (conclusion)
-- ['c2', 'c3'] → c1 (inductive)
+- ['c1', 'c2', 'c3', 'c4'] → c5 (inductive)
-- ['c1'] → c4 (causal)
+- ['c5', 'c6'] → c7 (causal)
-- ['c4'] → c5 (deductive)
-- ['c5'] → c6 (deductive)
+- ['c7'] → c8 (deductive)

 Re-analyzing logical structure...

 🔍 ISSUES FOUND (2):
-  - unsupported_premise: Premise c2 needs supporting evidence
+  - unsupported_premise: Premise c1 needs supporting evidence
-  - unsupported_premise: Premise c3 needs supporting evidence
+  - unsupported_premise: Premise c6 needs supporting evidence

 ## EXAMPLE 6
 Argument: All politicians are corrupt.